 In December 2004, the FASB issued Statement No. 123 (revised 2004), "Share-Based Payment" ("FAS 123R"), which replaces FAS 123 and supercedes APB 25.
-FAS 123R requires all share-based payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair values, beginning with the first interim or annual period after June 15, 2005, with early adoption encouraged.
+FAS 123R requires all sharebased payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair values, beginning with the first interim or annual period after June 15, 2005, with early adoption encouraged.
 We will adopt FAS 123R in the third quarter of 2005, using the prospective method of adoption.
-The prospective method requires that compensation expense be recorded for all unvested stock options and restricted stock at the beginning of the first quarter of adoption of FAS 123R.
-There will be no impact upon adoption, as we will already be expensing all unvested option and restricted stock awards.
+The prospective method requires that compensation expense be recorded for all unvested stock options and restricted stock at the beginning of the first quarter of adoption, as we will already be expensing all unvested option and restricted stock awards.